isaacnmm/pestpolicy-hugo2XX/content/posts/best-zero-turn-mowers/index.md

 The **Troy Mustang (Bilt) 25HP** is designed with a dual hydrostatic transmission system that offers superior maneuverability, making it easy to navigate around obstacles.

 Maneuverability is a significant factor, especially in lawns with many trees, flower beds, or other obstacles.
-A mower that can easily [turn](https://pestpolicy.com/best-zero-turn-mower-for-rough-terrain/) and adjust its path will save time and effort.
+A mower that can easily [turn](https://pestpolicy.com/best-zero-turn-mower-for-rough-terrain/)and adjust its path will save time and effort.

 ###  5.**Durability**